-At the Annual Meeting, three (3) Class III Directors are to be elected to hold office until the Annual Meeting of Stockholders to be held in 2025 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.
+At the Annual Meeting, three (3) Class I Directors have been nominated to be elected to hold office until the Annual Meeting of Stockholders to be held in 2026 and until such director's successor is elected and qualified or until such director's earlier death, resignation or removal.

-We currently have nine (9) directors on our Board, including three (3) Class III Directors.
-Our current Class III Directors are Timothy C. Barabe, who has served on our Board since 2016, Carsten Brunn, Ph.D., who has served on our Board since December 2018, and Nishan de Silva, M.D., M.B.A., who has served on our Board since June 2021.
-All three members have been nominated for election as a Class III Director at the Annual Meeting.
+We currently have eight (8) directors on our Board, including three (3) Class I Directors.
+Our current Class I Directors are Scott D. Myers, who has served on our Board since 2019, Timothy A. Springer, Ph.D., who has served on our Board since 2016, and Patrick Zenner, who has served on our Board since 2017.
+Scott D. Myers, Timothy A. Springer, Ph.D. and Patrick Zenner were each nominated for election as a Class I Director at the Annual Meeting.

 The proposal regarding the election of directors requires the approval of a plurality of the votes cast.
-This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class III Directors.
+This means that the three nominees receiving the highest number of affirmative "FOR" votes will be elected as Class I Directors.
 Votes withheld and broker non-votes are not considered to be votes cast and, accordingly, will have no effect on the outcome of the vote on this proposal.

-As set forth in our Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
+As set forth in our Charter, the Board is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-The current class structure is as follows: Class I, whose current term expires at the 2023 Annual Meeting of Stockholders and whose subsequent term will expire at the 2024 Annual Meeting of Stockholders, and whose subsequent term will expire at the 2027 Annual Meeting of Stockholders; and Class III, whose term will expire at the Annual Meeting and whose subsequent term will expire at the 2025 Annual Meeting of Stockholders.
-The current Class I Directors are Scott D. Myers, Timothy Springer, Ph.D. and Patrick Zenner; the current Class II Directors are Göran Ando, M.D., Carrie S. Cox, and Aymeric Sallin; and the current Class III Directors are Timothy C. Barabe, Carsten Brunn, Ph.D. and Nishan de Silva, M.D., M.B.A.
+The current class structure is as follows: Class I, whose current term will expire at the Annual Meeting and whose subsequent term will expire at the 2026 Annual Meeting of Stockholders; Class II, whose current term expires at the 2024 Annual Meeting of Stockholders, and whose subsequent term will expire at the 2027 Annual Meeting of Stockholders; and Class III, whose term will expire at the 2025 Annual Meeting of Stockholders and whose subsequent term will expire at the 2028 Annual Meeting of Stockholders.
+The current Class I Directors are Scott D. Myers, Timothy A. Springer, Ph.D. and Patrick Zenner; the current Class II Directors are Carrie S. Cox and Aymeric Sallin; and the current Class III Directors are Timothy C. Barabe, Carsten Brunn, Ph.D. and Nishan de Silva, M.D., M.B.A.

-Our Restated Certificate of Incorporation and Amended and Restated Bylaws provide that the authorized number of directors may be changed only by resolution of the Board.
+Our Charter and Bylaws provide that the authorized number of directors may be changed only by resolution of the Board.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 The division of our Board into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of our Company.
-Our directors may be removed only for cause by the affirmative vote of the holders of at least two thirds of our outstanding voting stock entitled to vote in the election of directors.
+Our directors may be removed only for cause by the affirmative vote of the holders of at least two-thirds of our outstanding voting stock entitled to vote in the election of directors.